ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

         id
     });
 ```
 we just set the `paintRest`'s custom headers to a Map-like object.
-It essentialy just has the Authorization, as well as some origin and referer data that is required.
-Additionaly, we also call the update function with some status data. this is the other end of the function that was seen in `sequentail.js`'s `generate` function.
+It essentially just has the Authorization, as well as some origin and referrer data that is required.
+Additionally, we also call the update function with some status data. this is the other end of the function that was seen in `sequentail.js`'s `generate` function.

-Up until now, none of the code tecnuques have been particularly bad. this is the turning point.
+Up until now, none of the code techniques have been particularly bad. this is the turning point.
 ```javascript
     let task;
     let taskPath;